lundha/lundha.github.io/blog2/_posts/2021-1-11-serverless-in-aws.md

 ```
 ### Gateway API

-Navigate to gateway API and create a REST API.
+Navigate to Gateway API and build a REST API.

 <img src="/images/gateway_api.png" width="587" height="180"/>

+Create a new GET resource which will be connected to the Lambda function created earlier.
+The API will trigger the Lambda function when a call to the API has been made.

+<img src="/images/connect-api-lambda.png" width="400" height="250"/>

+Further one need to map the values from the API call to a specified variable name.

+<img src="/images/mapping_template.png" width="300" height="280"/>

 To enable the use of the gateway API on the static web site it is important to enable CORS.
 CORS is an acronym for Cross-Origin Resource Sharing.
 This enables the use of JavaScript to make authenticated GET and PUT requests.

-Create a new GET resource which will be connected to the lambda function created earlier, that is it will trigger the lambda function when a call to the API has been made.

-<img src="/images/connect-api-lambda.png" width="400" height="250"/>

-Further one need to map the values from the API call.

-<img src="/images/mapping_template.png" width="300" height="280"/>
+Lastly, deploy the API.

 ### DynamoDB

-The no sql data base can be created with CloudFormation in AWS.
-CloudFormation is a Infrastructure as Code (IaC) service in AWS which enables infrastructure setup in text format, most common is YAML and JSON format.
+The noSQL data base can be created with CloudFormation in AWS.
+CloudFormation is an Infrastructure as Code (IaC) service in AWS which enables infrastructure setup in text format, most common is YAML and JSON format.
+The following YAML file configures a DynamoDB table with the name DatabaseTablr and with EmailID as key value.
 ```
 Resources:
     ServerlessWebappDBTable: